 Let me also leave you with some practical things I have done to get past this lie.

 Say it out loud.
 Look yourself in the mirror and remind yourself all of the wonderful things about you.
 That you are fearfully and wonderfully made.
 That you are God's masterpiece.
 That your worth is set, and there's nothing you can do to change that.
 Saying these words out loud is powerful.
 And when your brain hears you saying them out loud, it will begin to process these things as true.

 Invite your friends into your junk.
 You think your own voice is powerful?
 Add the voices of your friends into the mix and hot damn, y'all.
 It's a beautiful thing.
 Find friends that will literally punch you in the arm when they hear you saying something entirely not true about yourself.
 Surround yourself with a tribe of women who you can be vulnerable with, who listen to you, and who build you up.

 Go to counseling.
 If there are some deep patterns that are trenched in your brain, find someone who can help you decipher them, learn where they came from, and help you fully process them.
 There is no shame in asking for help, even if you don't think your problems are that big of a deal.
 YOU are a big deal.

-Girl, Wash Your Face comes out on February 6th (Courtney and I both got advanced reader copies), but you can preorder it on Amazon now!
+Girl, Wash Your Face is available on Amazon now!
 Barnes & Noble is also selling a special edition that has an extra chapter geared towards women in business if that interests you.
 This book is powerful and we both think every woman should read it.
 So go order!
 Go!